Ukraine says it has lost up to 3,000 troops in Russian invasion so far

 Ukraine says it has lost up to 3,000 troops in Russian invasion so far as cities hit by more explosions

-More missiles hit Ukraine’s capital Kyiv as Russian warplanes target a tank repair factory
+More missiles hit Ukraine’s capital Kyiv as Russian warplanes target a tank-repair factory

-Ukraine’s president has said that upto 3,000 troops have been killed so far in seven weeks of war with Russia.
+Ukraine’s president has said that up to 3,000 troops have been killed so far in seven weeks of war with Russia.

-Russia bombed Lviv and struck Kyiv with missiles on Saturday, blasting a factory that repairs tanks.

-The attack followed the sinking of the flagship of Moscow’s Black Sea fleet on Thursday as Russia promised it would launch more long-range attacks on Ukraine.
+Russia bombed Lviv and struck Kyiv with missiles on Saturday, hitting a factory that repairs tanks.
+The attack followed the sinking of the flagship of Moscow’s Black Sea fleet on Thursday, after which Russia promised it would launch more long-range attacks on Ukraine.

-Ukraine said one of its missiles had caused the Moskva to sink which shows Ukraine’s strength against a bigger and more powerfully-armed country.

-But Moscow said the ship sank while being towed in stormy seas after a fire caused by an explosion of ammunition and that more than 500 sailors were evacuated.
+Ukraine said one of its missiles had caused the Moskva to sink, but Moscow said the ship had sunk while being towed in stormy seas after a fire it said was caused by an explosion of ammunition, and that more than 500 sailors had been evacuated.

-The United States believes the Moskva was hit by two Ukrainian missiles and that there were Russian casualties, although numbers were unclear, a senior U.S. official said.
+The United States believes the Moskva was hit by two Ukrainian missiles and that there were Russian casualties, although a senior US official said the numbers were unclear.

 Holding out in Mariupol

-Home to 400,000 people before Russia’s invasion, Mariupol has been reduced to rubble.
-Thousands of civilians have died and tens of thousands remain trapped.
+Home to 400,000 people before Russia’s invasion, the city of Mariupol has been reduced to rubble.
+Thousands of civilians have died, and tens of thousands remain trapped.

-Ukraine’s military said that Russia’s navy was active in the Sea of Azov to block the port of Mariupol, where ground fighting has intensified as Ukraine said it was trying to break Russia’s siege.
+Ukraine’s military said that Russia’s navy was active in the Sea of Azov in an effort to block the city’s port, where ground fighting has intensified as Ukraine said it was attempting to break Russia’s siege.

 “The situation in Mariupol is difficult and hard.
-Fighting is happening right now,” defence ministry spokesperson Oleksandr Motuzyanyk told a briefing.
+Fighting is happening right now,” Ukraine’s defence ministry spokesperson Oleksandr Motuzyanyk told a briefing.
 “The Russian army is constantly calling on additional units to storm the city.”

-He said the Russians have not completely captured the port city, but if they do then it will the first Ukrainian big city to be in their control.
+He said the Russians had not completely captured the port city, but if they did it would be the first large Ukrainian city to come under their control.

-Russia’s defence ministry said it had captured the city’s Illich steel works but the report could not be confirmed.
+Russia’s defence ministry said it had captured the city’s Illich steel works, but the report could not be confirmed.
 Ukrainian defenders are mainly believed to be holding out in Azovstal, another huge steel works.

-Both plants are owned by Metinvest, the empire of Ukraine’s richest businessman and backbone of Ukraine’s industrial east - who said it would never let its enterprises operate under Russian occupation.
+Both plants are owned by Metinvest, an enterprise belonging to Ukraine’s richest businessman, which is the backbone of the country’s industrial east.
+The company said it would never let its enterprises operate under Russian occupation.

 ‘Evacuate while still possible’

-Russia has been sending additional troops to try to drive Ukrainian forces out of the Donbas, two provinces in the south-east which Moscow demands be fully ceded to Russian-backed separatists it has backed since 2014.
+Russia has been sending additional troops to try to drive Ukrainian forces out of the Donbas, a region covering two provinces in the southeast, which Moscow demands must be fully ceded to the pro-Russian separatists it has backed since 2014.

-Ukraine says it has so far held off Russian advances there though one person was killed and three wounded in shelling in Luhansk, one of the two Donbas provinces where Russia is trying to advance, governor Serhiy Gaidai said in an online post.
+Ukraine says it has so far held off Russian advances there, although one person was killed and three were wounded in shelling in Luhansk, one of the two provinces where Russia is trying to advance, governor Serhiy Gaidai said in an online post.

-A gas pipeline was damaged in the frontline towns of Lysychansk and Severodonetsk, which were without gas and water, governor Gaidai said in a post on the Telegram messaging app.
+A gas pipeline was damaged on the front line close to the towns of Lysychansk and Severodonetsk, which were without gas and water, governor Gaidai said in a post on the Telegram messaging app.

 “Evacuate, while it is still possible,” he said.
 Buses were ready for those willing to leave.